Packing like a pro

 • Make sure your electronic devices are charged.

-• Make a backup of your cell phone, laptop, or tablet.
+• Make a backup of your cell phone, laptop, or tablet to help you feel more prepared and reduce stress if devices are lost or stolen.

 • Make sure your bag is clearly labeled and easy to identify with luggage tags or, as we like, with colourful, stable, and easily adjustable luggage belts/straps (on a carousel full of nearly identical luggage, this can save you time and frustration.)
 Secure it with a combination lock.